 Teeth Implants Procedure

-The permanent tooth oral surgery will require one or multiple titanium posts inserted to the jawbone with the use of pressure-controlled drills.
-This procedure will depend on the number of teeth that need to be replaced.
+Dental implant surgical procedures generally require a single or multiple titanium posts inserted into the jawbone with the use of pressure-controlled drills.
+This implant procedure will depend on the number of teeth that need to be replaced.
 For full mouth implants, a dental extraction for all remaining teeth will be performed.
-In some cases, the doctor may opt for platform switching, which is using thinner diameter implants, to preserve alveolar bone levels around the posts.
+In some cases, the dental expert may opt for platform switching, which is using small diameter implants, to preserve alveolar bone levels around the posts.

-Some patients may need preparatory procedures before an artificial tooth can be placed.
-If the patient has a deficient jawbone, for example, the patient will need a graft to improve the density of the jawbone and create a strong base for the implant.
+Some patients may need preparatory procedures before the placement of the artificial teeth.
+If the patient has a deficient jawbone, for example, the patient will need bone augmentation like a graft to improve the density of the jawbone and create a strong base for the implant.
 The grafting will affect the process as the patient will have to wait for a while for it to heal before the next procedure is done.
-Healing time will take from six up to nine months.
+Healing time and bone growth will take from six up to nine months.
+In general, ten days after the surgery, side effects should subside.
+Any discomfort or pain should diminish following surgery.
+Therefore, if you continue to experience inflammation, toothache, bleeding, or other complications after three days, you should see your surgeon immediately.

-If bone grafting isn’t possible, then the patients can have mini dental implants that are thinner in diameter than the conventional implants.
+If bone grafts aren’t possible, then the patients can have mini dental implants that are thinner in diameter than the conventional implants.
 Because of its smaller size, and shape this solution can be placed in the smaller area of the bone.

-The lab then fabricates a customized restoration ready to be placed on the abutment as soon as it is completely healed.
-When the new implant supported restorations are placed, the patient will have a beautiful smile that can last forever.
+The permanent crown fabrication will be done in a laboratory.
+The lab can also create a customized implant-supported bridge or another restoration which will be ready to be placed on the abutment as soon as it is completely healed.
+The abutment may use dental cement to put the porcelain crowns in place or the crown may be screwed directly into the abutment.
+When new implant-supported restorations such as dental crowns or dental bridges are placed, the patient will have a beautiful smile that can last forever.

 With them, you can experience these advantages:

 - Improved look.
-These implants look and feel like your own as they are designed to fuse with the bone and become permanent.
+These implants look and feel like your own as they are designed to fuse with the jawbone and become permanent.

 - No more speech problems.
 Unlike dentures, the teeth can slip between the mouth causing your speech to slur or mumble.
 Dental implants let you speak clearly.